K53/aws-cdk-snippets/README.md

 step3) create git local repository ~ git push

-sample project files are in src/PipelineToS3/cdksnippet. at cdksnippet layer, execute "git init" and "git remote add origin https://***" (this is codecommit repository) then, do git add/commit/push, will start pipeline.
+sample project files are in src/PipelineToS3/cdksnippet. copy directories & files under cdksnippet (contain cdksnippet/) to new directory. execute "git init" and "git remote add origin https://***" (this is codecommit repository) then, do git add/commit/push, will start pipeline.

 ※ you have not to do `npm install`. this will be executed on codebuild container.